microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 This function changes the pulse length of the waveform that the timer outputs on the pin.
 The timer starts running with a pulse length of 2 clock cycles, and continues to run until it reaches 128 clock cycles.

 1 clock cycle takes 50 ns beacuse the timer is running at 20 MHz.
-1 divided by 20 Mhz equals 50 ns.
+1 divided by 20 MHz equals 50 ns.

-After the process ends, the user must stop the timer and reset the pulse length to 1 clock cycle.
+At the end the timer is stopped and the pulse length is reset to 1 clock cycle.

 ```
 void NCO_Pulse_Length_Demo(void)